alehpineda/obsidian_vault/01_Projects/Dev_Laptop_Setup.md

 - Install Docker

 Tried installing docker from brew.
 Couldn't make it run.
 Tried the convenience script.
-Worked, but
+Worked, but did not like it.
+Followed

 - Install VS Code